-Now any donation you make to Redress Raleigh is tax-deductible.
+Any donation you make to Redress Raleigh is tax-deductible.
 We have updated our website to reflect the many options you have to invest in the future of fashion and textiles through our work.
 You can grow this community by giving a one-time donation, or you can choose to be a recurring donor.
 Donors are vitally important to Redress.

 We are now eligible for grants we were unable to apply for before.
-We plan to keep growing our capacity to serve independent designers and educate people on their purchasing decisions, and with our recent decision to become a 501c3, we will be seeking grant funding for future initiatives.
+We plan to keep working toward a more responsible ecosystem for the fashion and textiles industry, and we will be seeking grant funding for future initiatives.
 If you are aware of a grant that you think would be a good fit for Redress, feel free to send us the details at email@example.com.

 Now anyone can volunteer for as little or as long as they like.
 As a non-profit organization, we can have volunteers throughout the year instead of interns who have to be enrolled for class credit.
 This means that even if you aren’t in school anymore, you can get involved!
 This also means that if you’d like to volunteer on a more regular basis throughout the year and not just at our events, we’d be happy to have you join the team.
 We will be adding more opportunities the more we grow, so stay tuned to our Volunteer page for current openings.